cva4com/cva4com.github.io/content/blog/fresh-graduates.md

 ---
-title: '6 Reasons Why It is So Hard to Get a Job After College (With Helpful Tips)'
+title: '6 Reasons Why It is So Hard to Get a Job After College With Helpful Tips'
 linkTitle: 'Podcast Journey to Career Success'
 date: 2025-02-20T10:54:37+07:00
 authors: